maurolepore/tor/README.md

 ### Writing data

-**tor** does not write data.
-Compared to reading, writing data is a little easier because you have all the tools from R to choose what to write, how and where.
+**tor** does not write data because there are great and relatively simple tools for that.
+Yet it includes a helpter to create the paths to output files.

-Yet **tor** helps you in a small, important way.
-Because creating the paths to write files may interrupt your workflow, **torr** provides a helper to do just that.

 ``` r
 dir(pattern = "[.]csv$")